Bobbyp99/automated-conflict-identifier-app/README.md

 # FPPC Conflict Analyzer

-A web app for identifying potential conflicts of interest between government employees' disclosed financial interests (Form 700) and their voting/decision records.
+A WebApp for identifying potential conflicts of interest between government employees' disclosed financial interests (Form 700) and their voting/decision records.
 There are two scrapers.
 One is the Legistar Scraper which is uses Legistars public API to get matters